PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-query-asin.md

 ## <a name="examples"></a>Örnekler

-  Aşağıdaki örnek-1 ' `ASIN` i döndürür.
+  Aşağıdaki örnek `ASIN` -1 ' i döndürür.

 ```sql
 SELECT ASIN(-1) AS asin